adonev/WrittenOral/schedule.md

 ### Talks:

-1. (3/8) Ryan, The story of how Suki Manabe's work led us to the Paris Agreement.
+1. (3/8) Ryan, "The story of how Suki Manabe's work led us to the Paris Agreement."
+2. (3/22) Vish, TBD.

 # Schedule changes/notes